The Ultimate Bucket List Italy Road Trip

 Where to Stay in Assisi

 Upmarket: Nun Assisi Relais & Spa Museum is a luxurious 5-star hotel in the heart of Assisi, offering a unique blend of history, elegance, and modern comforts.
-Set in a beautifully restored former monastery, the hotel seamlessly integrates its rich historical surroundings with contemporary design and state-of-the-art amenities, an underground Roman spa and roof-top restaurant, Benedikto.
-Another splurge stay stay saw us lounging in the spa and lavender-fileld gardens, and enjoying the best pork we’ve ever eaten with an amazing view of Assisi’s skyline.
+Set in a beautifully restored former monastery with an underground Roman spa and roof-top restaurant, this was a splurge stay stay we did not regret!

 If you’re all eaten and drunk out at this stage, consider giving Bologna (the stop after Florence) a miss and heading up the east coast of Italy from Assisi, before cutting back inland to Florence.